vblanco20-1/vulkan-guide/docs/chapter-3/depth_buffer.md

 Now we have to adjust the renderpass synchronization.
 Previously, it was possible that multiple frames were rendered simultaneously by the GPU.
 This is a problem when using depth buffers, because one frame could overwrite the depth buffer while a previous frame is still rendering to it.

-We add two new subpass dependencies on the `init_default_renderpass()` function that synchronize accesses to depth attachments.
+We add a new subpass dependency on the `init_default_renderpass()` function that synchronizes accesses to depth attachments.

 ```cpp
 VkSubpassDependency depth_dependency = {};